Interpretation of Section 3

 Physicians’ responsibility is to provide appropriate care to patients.
 This includes determining the best pharmaceuticals to treat their condition.
 This requires that physicians educate themselves as to the available alternatives and their appropriateness so they can determine the most appropriate treatment for an individual patient.
 Appropriate sources of information may include journal articles, continuing medical education programs, and interactions with pharmaceutical representatives.

-It is ethical and in the best interest of their patients for osteopathic physicians to meet with pharmaceutical companies and their representatives for the purpose of product education, such as, side effects, clinical effectiveness and ongoing pharmaceutical research.
+It is ethical for osteopathic physicians to meet with pharmaceutical companies and their representatives for the purpose of product education, such as, side effects, clinical effectiveness and ongoing pharmaceutical research.

 Pharmaceutical companies may offer gifts to physicians from time to time.
-These gifts should be of limited value and the appropriate to patient care or the practice of medicine.
+These gifts should be appropriate to patient care or the practice of medicine.
 Gifts unrelated to patient care are generally inappropriate.
 The use of a product or service based solely on the receipt of a gift shall be deemed unethical.